openhab/website/addons/bindings/zibase1/readme.md

 Like scenario, a variable does not bind a device but one of the 31 internal "public" variables of the Zibase.
 You can use them to store and get values from.
 A variable can contain only a 16 bits signed integer.
 That is to say an integer from -32768 to 32768.

 Variables can be used both to get and to set a value.
-The `<value>` parameter is not used.
+The &lt;value&gt; parameter is not used.

 #### Example